christophebedard/christophebedard.github.io/_posts/2019-06-01-ros_tracing_message_flow.md

     caption="Hovering to get more information."
 %}

 We can see that the message spent around 100 milliseconds in the callback before the next related message was sent to the following publisher queue.
-In this case, it can be explained by looking at [this node's source code](https://github.com/christophebedard/tracecompass_ros_testcases/blob/melodic-devel/tracecompass_ros_testcases/src/nodes_pipeline/node_m.cpp)!
+In this case, it can be explained by looking at [the node's source code](https://github.com/christophebedard/tracecompass_ros_testcases/blob/melodic-devel/tracecompass_ros_testcases/src/nodes_pipeline/node_m.cpp)!

 {% highlight cpp %}
 void callbackFunction(const std_msgs::String::ConstPtr& msg) {